mutiacr/CRM-Sales-Pipeline/README.md

 # 📊 Maven Sales Pipeline CRM Analysis

 ## 1. Background and Overview
 This project focuses on a comprehensive analysis of a **B2B sales pipeline for a hardware company**.
-The goal is to transform raw CRM data into actionable intelligence by identifying high-performing products, regions, and sales agents.
-This analysis bridges the gap between technical data modeling and operational excellence to drive sustainable business growth.
+The goal is to transform raw CRM data into actionable insights by identifying high-performing products, regions, and sales agents.
 The business insights are structured into four specialized dashboard perspectives to transform raw CRM data into actionable growth strategies:

   ### **1.1 Executive Summary**
   * **Pipeline Health**: Tracks overall pipeline health and high-level **Win/Loss ratios**.